rocket-pool/RPIPs/RPIPs/RPIP-77.md

 - **Community alignment:** Some node operators may strongly oppose the change on philosophical grounds.
 Even though there are ways around this.

-- **Imperfect enforcement**: Because this change is gated on Smartnode updates, some node operators—either due to custom setups or intentional avoidance—may remain on older Smartnode versions and continue using older delegates.
+- **Imperfect enforcement**: Because this change is gated on Smart Node updates, some node operators—either due to custom setups or intentional avoidance—may remain on older Smart Node versions and continue using older delegates.
 This limits immediate coverage and means the proposal should be viewed as a necessary enabling step rather than a complete solution on its own.

 - **Loss of Lindy delegate stability:** Forcing delegate upgrades sacrifices the ability for minipools to remain indefinitely on a long-lived delegate implementation.
-While this may increase upgrade churn, it is a deliberate tradeoff in favor of enforceability and protocol-wide consistency among Smartnode-managed minipools.
+While this may increase upgrade churn, it is a deliberate tradeoff in favor of enforceability and protocol-wide consistency among Smart Node-managed minipools.

 Several original justifications for opt-in delegate upgrades have been partially mitigated over time.
 Saturn-era governance introduces additional safeguards, including a Security Council veto, reducing the risk of malicious upgrades.
 Additionally, long governance lead times and explicit votes may serve as a functional replacement for individual opt-out as an exit mechanism.